SteffenCzolbe/neuralizer/README.md

 conda activate neuralizer_env
 ```

-Depending on the setup of your notebook environment, you might have to install the kernel as a ipykernel:
+Depending on the setup of your notebook environment, you might have to install the environment as a ipykernel:

 ```bash
 python -m ipykernel install --user --name=neuralizer_env